Do z>6 quasars reside in protoclusters?: Introduction

-In this paper, we take advantage of the latest version of the GAlaxy Evolution and Assembly (\gaea) model \citep{DeLucia24}, featuring an advanced modelling for gas accretion onto Super-Massive Black Holes (SMBHs) at the centre of galaxies.
-In \citet{Fontanot20}, we showed that this approach is able to reproduce the space density evolution of the Active Galactic Nuclei (AGN) population at z$\lesssim$4 in different luminosity ranges (the so-called AGN-downsizing). \citet{DeLucia24} showed that our modelling of gas accretion and AGN feedback is instrumental (altogether with the improved modelling of star formation based on the partition of cold gas into its atomic and molecular components -- \citealt{Xie17}) to reproduce the observed fractions of quenched galaxies over a wide range of cosmic epochs.
+In this paper, we will take advantage of the latest version of the GAlaxy Evolution and Assembly (\gaea) model \citep{DeLucia24}, featuring an advanced modelling for gas accretion onto SMBHs at the centre of galaxies.
+In \citet{Fontanot20}, we tuned the model to reproduce the space density evolution of the Active Galactic Nuclei (AGN) population at z$\lesssim$4 in different luminosity ranges (the so-called AGN-downsizing). \citet{DeLucia24} showed that our modelling of gas accretion and AGN feedback is instrumental (altogether with the improved modelling of star formation based on the partition of cold gas into its atomic and molecular components -- \citealt{Xie17}) to reproduce the observed fractions of quenched galaxies over a wide range of cosmic epochs.
 In \citet{Grazian24}, \gaea~predictions have been compared with a detailed determination of the observed AGN luminosity function at z$\sim$5, showing a good agreement with data.
 In a recent work, \citet{Cammelli25} coupled a modified version of the \gaea~model with predictions from fast methods based on the Lagrangian Perturbation Theory \citep{Monaco02} to study the properties of the high-z AGN population.
 While the aim of this work was to explore the impact of different BH seeding mechanisms on the galaxy/AGN populations, it has also provided some predictions for the expected space densities and for the shape of the relation between the mass of the SMBH (M$_{\rm BH}$) and the stellar mass of the host galaxy (M$_\star$).
-The main limitation of the \citet{Cammelli25} work with respect to the questions addressed here is the limited size of the simulated box.
-In this paper, we will use the \pmill~simulation \citep[\pms~hereafter]{Baugh19}, that spans a volume of $\sim$0.5 Gpc$^3$.
+The main limitation of the \citet{Cammelli25} work with respect to the questions addressed here is the limited size of the simulated box (60 cMpc per size, insufficient for detecting a significant number of bright high-z QSOs).
+In this paper, we use the \pmill~simulation \citep[\pms~hereafter]{Baugh19}, that spans a volume of $\sim$0.5 Gpc$^3$.
 The PMS allows us to explore a cosmological volume large enough to detect a sizeable sample of bright QSOs at high-z, study the physical properties of their host galaxies and explore their evolution to lower redshift.

 This paper is organized as follows.
 In Section~\ref{sec:simsam} we present the \gaea~model run on merger trees extracted from the \pms~simulation, while in Section~\ref{sec:agnsel} we discuss the definition of a reference high-z mock sample.
 In Section~\ref{sec:env} we present our results on the environment of high-z QSOs in GAEA and compare with recent observational determinations.
 Then in Section~\ref{sec:evo} we study the lower redshift evolution of high-z QSOs and in Section~\ref{sec:z0} we focus on the properties of their descendants.
 Finally, we summarize our conclusions in Section~\ref{sec:discconcl}.